-Bordeaux is more than just a single city in France.
-It’s an entire region in the southwestern pocket of the country that is known for producing some of the best wine in the world.
-If you have 2 to 3 days in Bordeaux, you have enough time to see the city’s main highlights as well as venture out to explore the surrounding Bordeaux wine region.
+More than just a single city in France but an entire region in the southwestern pocket of the country, planning a 2 to 3 days in Bordeaux itinerary is a great way to explore the place known for producing some of the best wine in the world.
+With a few days in this gorgeous city, you have enough time to see the main highlights as well as venture out to explore the surrounding Bordeaux wine region.

 How Many Days in Bordeaux?

 How many days to spend in Bordeaux depends on how you plan to experience this region of France.
-If you want to use the city as your home base for exploring the surrounding areas such as the Dordogne area, 3 days in Bordeaux is necessary.
+If you want to use the city as your home base for exploring the surrounding areas such as the Dordogne region, plan to spend at least 3 days here.

-This grants you enough time to wander the posh neighborhoods of Bordeaux city itself and maybe even take a wine-sampling cruise on the river.
+This grants you enough time to wander the neighborhoods in the city itself and maybe even take a wine tasting cruise on the river.
 You can explore the city at your leisure or use one of the three days as an opportunity for a day trip beyond the city.